artmg/lubuild/help/configure/network-shares-with-Samba.md

 it is commonly used as a cross-platform solution from Linux servers (rather than just using the NFS Network File System that only Unix understands).
 Samba runs a daemon listening at port 445 that uses SMB.
-It has also been known as CIFS, the Common Internet File System.
+An early version of was known as CIFS, the Common Internet File System, but Microsoft replaced this with newer improved versions of SMB 2 or 3.
 See more info at [https://en.wikipedia.org/wiki/Server_Message_Block]

 The Samba config file may also turn on WINS,